PaulLerner/europarl-uds/README.md

 - `proceedings_xml.py`, script to model as XML text and metadata from HTML proceedings.
 - `translationse_filter.py`, script to classify utterances as original, translations and even by native speaker.
 - `treetagger.py`, script to tokenize, lemmatize and tag PoS using TreeTagger producing well-formed XML.
+- `extract_comparable.py`, script to extract a monolingual corpus from sentence-split XML.

 ## The pipeline